jlbradley1844/jlbradley1844.github.io/_posts/2024-05-04-another-failed-revolution.md

 after their attractiveness in
 the dating marketplace has peaked and suitors in the dating pool start to thin out.
-Many blue-collar men say they are ready to marry at twenty-five; not surprising, given how many women beyond their mid-twenties require only educated suitors.
-After high school, dating is all downhill from there.
-On the other hand, the most sought-after men - the tall, very educated professionals - often indicate they are ready for marriage in their mid-thirties or even later.
+Many blue-collar men say they are ready to marry at twenty-five; not surprising, given how many women beyond their mid-twenties consider only educated suitors.
+After high school, dating is all downhill for them.
+On the other hand, the most sought-after men - the tall, handsome educated professionals - often indicate they are ready for marriage in their mid-thirties or even later.
-When they do marry, it may be to a much younger woman.
+When they do marry, it is often to a much younger woman.

 The fact that both men and women push off marriage until dating is difficult is almost certainly one reason for the increasing number of the unhappily single.
-Meanwhile, being "in a relationship" as a young person can be a pleasant interlued to hide the fact one is subconsciously pushing off marriage - by being with someone one knows is unsuited for marriage.
+Meanwhile, being "in a relationship" as a young person can be a pleasant interluede, but may hide the fact one is subconsciously pushing off marriage - by being with someone one knows is unsuited for marriage.

 The ideal solution is not fun but must be spelled out: it is
 * to look at dating for marriage as something one does _instead of_ dating for sexual chemistry,
 * and start doing it while dating is "still fun."